NiclasDev63/SpookyChat/README.md

 ## TODO

-- add notification or blue point on the tab when a new message is received

 - move the contact to the top when you get a new message

 - delete use acc when he leaves the page without logging out